TluxGhelew/prezto/modules/taskwarrior/README.md

   - `tmod`      modify a task
   - `tthink`    create a task that would make you think about it a day later.
 The answer should always be yes or no!
   _ `tsomeday`  list all task that are flag as someday. those tasks never appear in the `task next` query.
+  - `tsync`     sync task to the configured sync server

 [1]: https://en.wikipedia.org/wiki/Getting_Things_Done